Skip to content

 Universal Charitable Deduction

-Taxpayers are able to deduct from their taxable income the amount of charitable donations they made to nonprofit 501(c)3 organizations, and in this way, lower their overall tax liability (see the sidebar for definitions of a few key terms).
+Taxpayers can deduct from their taxable income the charitable donations they made to nonprofit 501(c)3 organizations, lowering their overall tax liability (see the sidebar for definitions of a few key terms).

-As a general rule of thumb, charitable contributions can only be a deducted if you itemize your personal deductions, instead of taking the standard deduction.
+As a general rule, charitable contributions can only be deducted if you itemize your personal deductions instead of taking the standard deduction.
 If you do not itemize, you do not get the benefit.
-The idea of a Universal Charitable Deduction allows people to deduct charitable contributions up to a maximum amount, regardless of their level of income and regardless of whether they itemize or take the standard deduction.
+A Universal Charitable Deduction allows people to deduct charitable contributions up to a maximum amount, regardless of their income level and whether they itemize or take the standard deduction.
+The bipartisan Charitable Act would encourage more giving from middle-income families.

 Why do nonprofits care?

-The ability for individuals to deduct charitable donations from their tax liability acts as an incentive to charitable giving and encourages the flow of financial resources to support the work of nonprofits.
+The ability for individuals to deduct charitable donations from their tax liability encourages charitable giving and the flow of financial resources to support nonprofit work.

 When a larger standard deduction went into effect in 2018, fewer people itemized because people itemize only when itemizing would result in a deduction larger than the standard deduction.
 Thus, fewer people were eligible for the tax incentive of giving.

 The enactment of the Tax Cuts and Jobs Act (TCJA) of 2017 effectively doubled the Standard Deduction to $12,000 for individual taxpayers and $24,000 for married couples filing jointly.
-Having been adjusted for changes in the Consumer Price Index (CPI), these levels have increased to $13,850 and $27,700 for 2023.
+Adjusted for changes in the Consumer Price Index (CPI), these levels increased to $15,000 and $30,000 for 2025.

-This change in the Standard Deduction reduced the number of taxpayers itemizing — and thus being able to claim a deduction for charitable contributions — from approximately 30% of all taxpayers to just 9% of taxpayers.
-In effect, this means only 12% of taxpayers are eligible to receive a benefit when making a charitable contribution, while, without the Universal Charitable Deduction, 88% receive no benefit at all.
+This change in the Standard Deduction reduced the number of taxpayers itemizing—and thus being able to claim a deduction for charitable contributions—from approximately 30% of all taxpayers to just 7.5%.
+This means that fewer than eight percent of taxpayers are eligible to receive a charitable contribution benefit.

-Toward the middle of last year, it appeared the package of 27 expired tax provisions, including the Universal Charitable Deduction, which expired on December 31, 2021, would be passed by Congress.
+In late 2022, it appeared Congress would pass the package of 27 expired tax provisions, including the Universal Charitable Deduction, which expired on December 31, 2021.
 Unfortunately, Congress could not come to closure on the package, leaving us without any Universal Charitable Deduction.
-A real frustration for nonprofits!

-On February 28, Senators James Lankford (R-OK) and Chris Coons (D-DE) introduced their Universal Charitable Deduction legislation and renamed it from “The Universal Giving and Pandemic Response and Recovery Act,” to simply the “Charitable Act” (bill number S. 566).
-As was the case with the prior legislation, it again calls for a universal charitable deduction open to all taxpayers regardless of their level of income up to 1/3 of the current standard deduction, which is $13,850 for single tax filers and $27,700 for married couples filing jointly.
-Additionally, rather than being a one-year bill as was previously the case, The Charitable Act will run for two years – 2023 and 2024.
+Senators James Lankford (R-OK) and Chris Coons (D-DE) introduced their Universal Charitable Deduction legislation, renaming it from “The Universal Giving and Pandemic Response and Recovery Act” to simply the “Charitable Act” (bill number S. 566).
+It again calls for a universal charitable deduction open to all taxpayers regardless of their income level, up to 1/3 of the current standard deduction, which is $15,000 for single tax filers and $30,000 for married couples filing jointly.
+Rather than being a one-year bill as was previously the case, The Charitable Act would have run for two years, 2024 and 2025.

 Who are key players?